apache/incubator-weex-cli/README.md

 ### preview

-weex-toolkit supports previewing your Weex file(`.vue`) in a watch mode.
+You can use `weex compile` to preview your Weex file(`.vue`) in a watch mode.
 You only need specify your file path.

 ``` bash
 $ weex preview src/foo.vue